-- a) Shoes must be completely black and non-scuff with no colored logos or laces. - b) No boots are to be worn inside the classroom. - c) Socks must be khaki, white, grey, or black. - d) Tights must be white, off-white, black, or grey for students. - e) Hairstyles and accessories should not be a distraction in class.
-Hair must remain its natural color.
+- a) Shoes must be completely black and non-scuff with no colored logos or laces. - b) No boots are to be worn inside the classroom. - c) Socks must be white, grey, or black. - d) Tights must be white or off-white for students in Kindergarten Prep-2nd grade and black, white, or grey for students in 3rd-10th grade. - e) Hairstyles and accessories should not be a distraction in class.
+Hair must remainits natural color.
 Earrings for girls must be studs and worn only in the ear.
 Dangle earrings are not allowed for the safety of the student.
-Boys are not allowed to wearearrings. - f) No visible tattoos. - g) Headbands, barrettes, or large hair-ties in the colors of black, brown, khaki, white, red, blue, forest green, or purple can be worn. - h) No bandannas, hats, or headbands with attachments can be worn.
+Boys are not allowed to wear earrings. - f) No visible tattoos. - g) Headbands, barrettes, or large hair-ties in the colors of black, brown, white, red, blue, forest green, or purple can be worn. - h) No bandannas, hats, or headbands with attachments can be worn.